-We treat CFC's subordinated deferrable debt and member capital securities as having intermediate equity content, meaning we would include them at par amount in total adjusted capital up to 33% of ACE.
 One of the conditions required to maintain intermediate equity content for hybrid instruments is to have residual time until effective maturity exceeding 20 years.
-For the \$300 million of subordinated deferrable debt due April 2043, we changed our treatment of it in April 2023 as fully debt (no equity content).
+In April 2023, we changed our treatment of the \$300 million of subordinated deferrable debt due April 2043 to fully debt (no equity content).
 The treatment change had no impact on our RAC ratio.
+Similarly, we will change our treatment of the \$350 million of subordinated deferrable debt due April 2046 to fully debt (no equity content) in April 2026.

 The company's business model has historically generated relatively modest--yet stable--earnings.
 It aims to provide members with attractively priced loans and allows them to benefit from CFC's relatively low-cost funding.
-The company's interest-earning assets had an average yield of 4.19% and the adjusted net interest yield was 1.08% for the fiscal year ended May 31, 2023.
+The company's interest-earning assets had an average yield of 4.64% and the adjusted net interest yield was 1.11% for the fiscal year ended May 31, 2024.
 For the quarter ended Aug.
-31, 2023, the interest-earning assets average yield was 4.52% and adjusted net interest yield was 1.10%.
+31, 2024, the interest-earning assets average yield was 4.69% and adjusted net interest yield was 1.05%.

-Over the next 12 months, CFC expects the yield curve to remain inverted, but for the inversion to narrow.
-The company projects for an increase in derivative net periodic cash settlements income, leading to higher adjusted net interest income and adjusted net interest yield.
-At the same time, the company expects its adjusted debt-to-equity ratio will be elevated above its target of 6x due to increasing total debt outstanding to fund anticipated loan growth and the expected retirement of discounted patronage capital.
+CFC expects the yield curve to further steepen throughout the remainder of 2024 and in 2025.
+The company projects increases in reported net interest income and net interest yield over the next 12 months compared with the 12 months ended Aug.
+31, 2024.
+At the same time, the company expects its adjusted debt-to-equity ratio will stay slightly above 6.32x (the ratio as of Aug.
+31, 2024) due to increasing total debt outstanding to fund anticipated loan growth.

 CFC also reports an adjusted times interest earned ratio (adjusted TIER), a measure of its ability to cover interest expense.
-Adjusted to include derivative cash settlements in interest expense and exclude derivative fair value from net income, it is essentially a ratio of net income plus interest expense over interest expense.
+Adjusted to include derivative cash settlements in interest expense and exclude derivative fair value from net income, it is essentially a ratio of adjusted net income plus adjusted interest expense over adjusted interest expense.

 The company targets a minimum annual adjusted TIER of 1.10x.
 Under a covenant on the company's revolving credit lines, an average ratio over a six-quarter period cannot drop below 1.025x.
-For the fiscal year ended May 31, 2023, the company's adjusted TIER was 1.25x, and it was 1.23x for the quarter ended Aug.
-31, 2023.
-Adjusted TIER is calculated based on adjusted net income plus adjusted interest expense for the period, divided by adjusted interest expense for the period.
-Given the lagged impact from higher interest rates, we expect this ratio will slip to about 1.20x but will remain above the covenant requirement.
+For the fiscal year ended May 31, 2024, the company's adjusted TIER was 1.24x, and it was 1.20x for the quarter ended Aug.
+31, 2024.
+Based on current yield curve assumptions, we think this ratio could decline slightly over the next 12 months but will remain above the covenant requirement.